Germany–Morocco relations: History

 As early as the early 16th century, the influential merchant families of the Welser and Fugger from the Holy Roman Empire Established branches in Morocco.
-A Roman-German contingent of troops took part in the Battle of Alcácer Quibir alongside Portugal in 1578, beating back an attempted Portuguese expansion into the country.
+A Roman-German contingent of troops took part in the Battle of Alcácer Quibir alongside Portugal in 1578, in which an attempted Portuguese expansion into the country was beaten back.
 After failed negotiations with the Hanseatic city Bremen, the Sultan of Morocco signed a trade treaty with Hanseatic rival Hamburg in 1802, and another one with Lübeck shortly thereafter.

-In the 19th century, August Petermann (1854) and Gerhard Rohlfs (1873) visited the country and published reports that the German public familiar with the country.
+In the 19th century, August Petermann (1854) and Gerhard Rohlfs (1873) visited the country and published reports that made the German public familiar with the country.
 In 1872, the German Empire under Otto von Bismarck sent a diplomatic representative to Morocco, and in 1890 a German-Moroccan trade treaty was signed in Fez.
-The Empire's attempt to gain influence in Morocco led to conflict with France and the First (1904-1906) and Second Moroccan Crisis (1911).
+The Empire's attempt to gain influence in Morocco led to conflict with France and the First (1904–1906) and Second Moroccan Crisis (1911).
 German warships were dispatched by Wilhelm II in the second crisis after French troops had occupied Fez and Rabat.
 On November 4, 1911, the Morocco-Congo Treaty was signed, in which the Empire received Neukamerun and renounced its claims in Morocco in return.
 Morocco became a French protectorate shortly thereafter.

 After Second World War and Morocco's independence, relations were established in 1956 with the Federal Republic of Germany (FRG) were established.
 In 1963, a recruitment program for Moroccan guest workers was launched.
 In 1966, King Hassan II visited the FRG on a state visit.
 From 1972 until German reunification, Morocco also maintained official diplomatic relations with the German Democratic Republic (GDR).

-In March 2021, diplomatic tensions arose between the two countries over the status of Moroccan-occupied Western Sahara after the United States unilaterally recognized Morocco's sovereignty over it in return for Morocco's recognition of Israel.
-Morocco accused Germany of having "repeatedly acted in a hostile manner against the higher interests of the Kingdom of Morocco."
-The country then recalled its ambassador from Berlin and imposed a ban on contact with the German Embassy and German organizations.
+In March 2021, diplomatic tensions arose between the two countries after Morocco recalled its ambassador from Berlin and imposed a ban on contact with the German Embassy and German organizations.
+In a statement, the Moroccan Ministry of Foreign Affairs accused Germany of having "exacerbated hostile acts that are detrimental to the higher interests of the Kingdom of Morocco", listing the German government's neutral stance on Moroccan-occupied Western Sahara following the unilateral recognition of the United States of Morocco's sovereignty over the territory, as well as the country's absence from a 2020 Berlin conference on Libya, and Moroccan lobbying attempts to detain an online activist based in Duisburg.

-The following year, the two countries drew closer again.
-In August 2022, the German Foreign Minister Annalena Baerbock visited the seat of government Rabat and a German-Moroccan Joint Declaration was subsequently published, announcing an intensification of bilateral relations.
+Tensions gradually receded in the following year, partially in light of the Russian invasion of Ukraine.
+In August 2022, the German Foreign Minister Annalena Baerbock visited the seat of government in Rabat and a German-Moroccan joint declaration was subsequently published, announcing an intensification of bilateral relations.
+At the end of her visit, Baerbock and Moroccan Foreign Minister Nasser Bourita jointly supported the efforts of the United Nations to resolve the Western Sahara conflict.